michaelkotelnikov/ssync/README.md

 * Previously synced Satellite repositories. **The tool is used for incremental updates only**.

+## CSV

-* A CSV file that contains information regarding the repositories that are going to be synced incrementally.
+SSYNC depends on a CSV file to function.
+The CSV file will contain information regarding the repositories that are going to be synced incrementally.
 An example csv file can be found [here](.satellite.csv).
 The CSV file structure will follow the next pattern -

 Repository Name | ID | GUID
 --------------- | -- | ----